Mr. Magorium's Wonder Emporium: Accolades

-The film was released on DVD and Blu-ray Disc on 4 March 2008 by 20th Century Fox Home Entertainment in the US.

-It was also released on DVD and Blu-Ray Disc by Icon Home Entertainment in the UK.

-Music
+Soundtrack

-The score was composed by Alexandre Desplat and Aaron Zigman, and was released on 13 November 2007.
-The album also included the song "Love the World You Find" performed by the Flaming Lips.
+The score was composed by Alexandre Desplat and Aaron Zigman, and was released 13 November 2007.
+The album includes the song, "Love the World You Find", performed by the Flaming Lips.

+Kaela Kimura's "Jasper" is the theme song for the Japanese version.

 In popular culture

-In the penultimate episode of the hit AMC series Breaking Bad (season 5, episode 15, "Granite State"), Walter White's off-grid New Hampshire residence contains only two DVDs, both of which are Mr. Magorium's Wonder Emporium.
+In the penultimate episode of the hit AMC series, Breaking Bad (Season 5, Episode 15; "Granite State"), Walter White's off-grid New Hampshire residence contains only two DVDs, both of which are Mr. Magorium's Wonder Emporium.

-In season 1, episode 7 of the HBO Max series Close Enough, a flashback scene of Josh and Emily's first date shows Josh explaining to Emily why he feels the Academy Award for Best Picture might go to Mr. Magorium's Wonder Emporium.
+In the Season 1, Episode 7, of the HBO Max series Close Enough, a flashback scene in which Josh and Emily's first date shows Josh explaining to Emily why he feels the Academy Award for Best Picture might go to Mr. Magorium's Wonder Emporium.